Special Populations

 Bookmobile Communities

-LGBTQIA+ People
+LGBTQIA+ Individuals

-• The Rainbow Round Table (RRT) of the American Library Association (ALA) is committed to service the e lesbian, gay, bisexual, transgender, pansexual, genderqueer, queer, intersex, agender, asexual, and ally (LGBTQIA+) professional communities and population at large and is committed to encouraging and supporting the free and necessary access to information, as reflected in the mission and priorities of the American Library Association.
+The Rainbow Round Table (RRT) of the ALA is committed to a forum for discussion and an environment for education and learning about the needs of lesbian, gay, bisexual, transgender, pansexual, genderqueer, queer, intersex, agender, asexual, and ally (LGBTQIA+) professional communities and population at large.
+RRT is committed to encouraging and supporting the free and necessary access to information.

 People Who Are Incarcerated, Detained, or Ex-Offenders

-• As ex-offenders return to their home communities, they need library and information services designed to assist in their successful readjustment to society — and to ameliorate the impact of their confinement.
+Library services for the justice involved provide opportunities for reading and access to information for adults and juveniles confined to federal, state, and county institutions or to facilities operated by private, for-profit contractors.
+As ex-offenders return to their home communities, they need library and information services designed to assist in their successful readjustment to society – and to alleviate the impact of their confinement.
+The ALA maintains a collection of resources for library services to the justice involved.

 Older Adults

-• Keys to Engaging Older Adults is a publication of the American Library Association.
+Keys to Engaging Older Adults is a publication of the American Library Association.

 People of Color